Customer Spotlight: Burnt Hickory Baptist Church

-This past September, we started seriously talking about the app project and what we wanted.
-Our team, Marty Godfrey, Chip Vincent, Rebecca Meadows and I defined the project and defined the requirements.
+Theresa: This past September, we started seriously talking about the app project and what we wanted.
+Our team – Marty Godfrey, Chip Vincent, Rebecca Meadows and I – defined the project and the requirements.
 Then we gave Online Giving the info they needed.
 They built the entire thing in three to four weeks.
 By the middle of November, it was built.

 Once it was built, we spent a little more time getting our procedures and processes in place so we could give people the information they needed in a way they could use it.
 We came up with the videos in early December.

-The videos are gorgeous!
+MP: The videos are stellar!
 Who did you get to do those?

 We had a great response.
 Even the young people at church said it was incredible!